-^{24.} See, e.g., Kahakua, 1989 WL 61762, at 3 (declining to decide the "specific question of whether [a plaintiff's] accent is a function of . . . race or national origin within the meaning of Title VII").
+56. See, e.g., Kahakua, 1989 WL 61762, at 3 (declining to decide the "specific question of whether [a plaintiff's] accent is a function of ... race or national origin within the meaning of Title VII").
 See Mari J. Matsuda, Voices of America: Accent, Antidiscrimination Law, and a Jurisprudence for the Last Reconstruction, 100 YALE L.J.
 1329 (1991), for a detailed discussion advocating for the prohibition of accent discrimination under Title VII.
 Matsuda argues that accent discrimination perpetuates a hierarchical system by which "foreign" accents are deemed subordinate to "non-foreign" accents.
 See generally id.
+She opines that a "revitalized interpretation of Title VII" which prohibits accent discrimination and "promote [s] linguistic pluralism" comports with both the antisubordination and the radical pluralism principles that serve as the underpinnings of antidiscrimination laws.
+See id. at 1397-1406; cf. Gerrit B. Smith, Note, I Want to Speak Like a Native Speaker: The Case for Lowering the Plaintiff's Burden of Proof in Title VII Accent Discrimination Cases, 66 OHIO ST. L.J.
+231, 263-67 (2005) (arguing that accent is essentially an immutable characteristic and proposing a lowered burden of proof for plaintiffs claiming accent discrimination as well as the abolition of the "customer preference" defense in accent discrimination cases).

-She opines that a "revitalized interpretation of Title VII" which prohibits accent discrimination and "proever, when it comes to discrimination on the basis of sex, the Supreme Court has held that Title VII prohibits discrimination based not only on an individual's sex, but also on stereotypes related to the individual's sex (gender stereotypes).25 though discrimination on the basis of race, national origin, and color are similarly motivated by conscious and unconscious stereotypes or preconceived notions about one's physical appearance and behavior, some courts have been less willing to expressly hold that employment decisions based on stereotypes regarding an individual's race, national origin, or color are prohibited by Title VII.26 In order to fully achieve the goal of Title VII-to ensure that individuals are not denied equal employment opportunities on the basis of race, national origin, and color-courts must recognize that employment decisions based on stereotypes, notions, and associations related to these protected categories, like decisions based on stereotypes related to sex, are proscribed by Title VII.
+on an individual's sex, but also on stereotypes related to the individual's sex (gender stereotypes).57 Even though discrimination on the basis of race, national origin, and color are similarly motivated by conscious and unconscious stereotypes or preconceived notions about one's physical appearance and behavior, some courts have been less willing to expressly hold that employment decisions based on stereotypes regarding an individual's race, national origin, or color are prohibited by Title VII.58 In order to fully achieve the goal of Title VII-to ensure that individuals are not denied equal employment opportunities on the basis of race, national origin, and color-courts must recognize that employment decisions based on stereotypes, notions, and associations related to these protected categories, like decisions based on stereotypes related to sex, are proscribed by Title VII.